andromeda111/NocJournal/README.md

 NocJournal allows the user log dreams, search a library of dream symbolism and interpretation, and review personal dream patterns and statistics to gain insight and aid self-growth and awareness.

-NocJournal is a mobile app developed for iOS and Android with Ionic Framework.
+NocJournal is a mobile app developed for iOS and Android with Ionic Framework. | June 2017

 ## Features